ROSA NADAY GARMENDIA:

 Sat., Aug.
 29 - Sun., Oct.
 25, 2020

-Rosa Naday Garmendia: Not So Far Away remarks on the longstanding historical divisions between Cuba and the United States and is relevant to larger conversations about the shared experiences linked to the global dispersal of refugees and asylum-seekers, of erecting boundaries and border crossings, of voyaging and displacement, and the fault-lines and states of emergency – in a deeply divided world.
-Not So Far Away investigates the complexities of the immigrant experience while highlighting respect and resilience.
+Rosa Naday Garmendia: Not So Far Away - No Tan Lejos remarks on the longstanding historical divisions between Cuba and the United States and is relevant to larger conversations about the shared experiences linked to the global dispersal of refugees and asylum-seekers, of erecting boundaries and border crossings, of voyaging, and the fault-lines and states of emergency – in a deeply divided world.
+The work investigates and respects both the complexities and the resilience of the immigrant experience.

 The work of Rosa Naday Garmendia is rooted in social issues and encourages reflection, interaction, and engagement.
-Inspired by an ongoing series of works started in 2014, the exhibition investigates and reflects upon ideas and experiences of displacement from culture, home, and family, human communication, belief systems, and notions of history.
+Inspired by an ongoing series of works started in 2014, the exhibition reflects upon the displacement from culture, home, and family, human communication, belief systems, and notions of history.
 Her effort to develop an intercultural dialogue encompasses a range of themes including identity, migration, and colonialism.
-This particular project is unique as it discusses the intersectionality of her own identity as an immigrant from Cuba, the Caribbean, a woman, and an artist living in the United States.
+This particular project is unique to her oeuvre as it discusses the intersectionality of her own identity as an immigrant from Cuba, the Caribbean, a woman, and an artist living in the United States.

-Through documentary work, photography, hands-on activities, objects, and activism, this project engages the public by contextualizing the narratives and experiences of individual immigrants, the histories of separation, transplantation of memories, and cultural practices from one’s own home country.
+The exhibition, comprised of a large scale mural, documentary work, photography, and objects, contextualizes the narratives and experiences of individual immigrants, the histories of separation, transplantation of memories, and cultural practices from one’s own home country.
 History is a multi-disciplinary approach of public and personal experiences created to open new ways of understanding.
 The artist questions: What is the social and political impact of multiculturalism within these parameters?
 How are identities, language, self-determination, borders, and beliefs shifted by the flow and movement of people?

 The exhibition is supported by a grant from the Maurer Family Foundation.